Mindful writing with InstaText

 Ultimately, as Dr. Langer suggests, mindfulness is contagious.
 While my argument focuses on the creator and the creative process, I have no doubt that a mindfully created piece of writing engages readers much better and offers them an opportunity to reflect.

-InstaText, like other AI tools, is far from perfect, and so is what I create with its help.
+InstaText, like other similar tech-powered tools, is far from perfect, and so is what I create with its help.
 But for me, the process of writing with it is nothing short of perfect emotionally.

 This doesn’t mean that AI writers like ChatGPT are without merit or that we should stop learning how to use technology better.
 The goal is to find a balance that allows us to work efficiently while having a meaningful human experience.